ANRGUSC/ML_onChain/README.md

 ## Getting Started
-To use MLPINT, clone the repository and define your pytorch models in src/models.py.
+To use ML2SC, clone the repository and define your pytorch models in src/models.py.
 Add translate_model() calls in src/translate.py for your defined models then run src/translate.py.
 This will use our translator module to generate solidity contract code in contracts/classifiers/.
 TODO: Give running/deploying instructions

 ## Example